By Jesse Robitaille

 Lo and behold, Orr responded to Cherry’s 2019 firing during an interview with the Boston radio station WEEI.

 “I know Grapes better than anybody,” said Orr.
 “He’s not a bigot and he’s not a racist.
 This guy is the most generous, caring guy that I know.
 What they’ve done to him up there is disgraceful, it really is.
 It’s a new world I guess.
 Freedom of speech doesn’t matter.”

-The first living person – other than a reigning monarch – to appear on a Canadian stamp was pianist Oscar Peterson in 2005.
+The first living person other than a reigning monarch to appear on a Canadian stamp was pianist Oscar Peterson in 2005.